hollasch/LSON/LSON.md

 1. They begin with a left square bracket (`[`, `U+005b`), followed by zero or more values, and terminated with a right square bracket (`]`, `U+005d`).

-2. Array values may be strings, arrays, or dictionaries.
+2. Array values may be any LSON value (elements, strings, arrays, tables, or whatever).

 3. Each array value is terminated with whitespace, a comma, a semi-colon, or the array terminator.

 4. Arrays are contiguous.
 That is, there is no way in LSON to indicate an undefined element.
-If sparse arrays are desired for a particular encoding, it is recommended that dictionaries be used with numeric key values.
+If truly sparse arrays are desired for a particular encoding, it is recommended that dictionaries be used with numeric key values.
 Encoders should follow the same convention, encoding sparse arrays as dictionaries.
 An alternative would be to adopt a special word, such as `undefined` to denote undefined values.
 Interpreting this would depend on a particular encoder/decoder.

 Dictionaries
 -------------
-Dictionaries (referred to as _objects_ in JSON) are sets of key-value pairs.
+Dictionaries are sets of key-value pairs.
 Keys are string values, and hence may be either quoted or unquoted.
 Dictionaries have the following properties:

 1. They begin with a left curly bracket (`{`, `U+007b`), followed by zero or more key-value pairs, followed by a right curly bracket (`}`, `U+007d`).